What Is Parental Responsibility and Can It Be Removed?

 For Married Civil Partners and Step-Parents

 Step-parents do not automatically gain parental responsibility upon marrying or becoming civil partners with a child's parent.
+In fact, they have very limited rights as a step parent.
 However, they can acquire parental responsibility through:

 • Parental Responsibility Agreement